 While you need to follow the standard Windows Installation, you will get an option to repair the PC right on the install button screen.
 When in repair mode, you will have several options here including Reset, Advanced Options and so on.
 Reset option is our last option.

 Fix MBR or Master Boot Record

 During Windows 11/10 upgrade, the system edits the boot record so it knows from where to resume back in case of a restart.
 If it doesn’t add an entry to upgrade, it will boot into the previous version of Windows.
 We can get rid of that, and send our PC straight back to the old installation.

 Under the Advanced Startup option, we have the option to use the command prompt.
 You can then use the Bootrec.exe tool, and run the following commands one after the other to repair MBR and rebuild BCD.

 Perform a System Restore or Startup Repair

 Go into Advanced Startup Options.
 Here you can choose between two System Restore or Startup Repair.
 System restore will take back to the previous working state of Windows while Startup repair can resolve the issues like these which keep Windows from loading.

 If nothing else works, choose to Reset this PC, and click on the get started button.
-This process will reinstall Windows completely but will offer you option to keep your files.
+This process will reinstall Windows completely but will offer you the option to keep your files.
 You will have reinstall apps and software after this.
-It’s going to take sometime reinstalling everything, but this is going to be much faster than a fresh install.
+It’s going to take some time reinstalling everything, but this is going to be much faster than a fresh install.

-In case the Reset doesn’t help i.e. things seems to be broken, you will have to reinstall Windows completely using the same USB drive.
+In case the Reset doesn’t help i.e. things seem to be broken, you will have to reinstall Windows completely using the same USB drive.